 Award-Winning and Best-Selling Gift Books For Women

-When it comes to choosing a gift for a woman, there are few things as satisfying as a good book.
-And when that book happens to be a work of narrative nonfiction, it can be even more rewarding, as it offers the opportunity to learn something new while also being entertained.
+Few things are as satisfying when choosing a gift for a woman as a good book.
+And when that book happens to be narrative nonfiction, it can be even more rewarding, as it offers the opportunity to learn something new while entertaining.

-Here are some of the best narrative nonfiction books to gift a woman, yet these books can be good reading for anyone:
+Here are some of the best narrative nonfiction gift books for women, yet these books can be good reading for anyone:

-4. "The Warmth of Other Suns" by Isabel Wilkerson - This book tells the story of the Great Migration, the movement of millions of African Americans from the South to the North and West between 1915 and 1970.
+"The Warmth of Other Suns" by Isabel Wilkerson tells the story of the Great Migration, the movement of millions of African Americans from the South to the North and West between 1915 and 1970.
 Through the stories of three individuals who made the journey, Wilkerson brings to life the challenges and triumphs of this momentous time in American history.

 These are just a few of the many great narrative nonfiction books that would make great gifts for women.